Getting Started

 bash scripts/install.sh --uninstallReinstall

-Section titled “Reinstall”npx bigpowers setup# or, if installed globally:bigpowers setup🧪 Development
+Section titled “Reinstall”npx bigpowers@latest setup# or, if installed globally:bigpowers update🧪 Development

 Section titled “🧪 Development”git clone https://github.com/danielvm-git/bigpowers.gitcd bigpowersnpm install# Sync artifacts from SKILL.md sourcesnpm run sync# Run compliance verification against Gherkin featuresnpm run compliance